MostafaSaghafi/About/README.md

 ### (1) Application of R in Remote Sensing (_Dynamics of Vegetation_)
 [View](https://github.com/MostafaSaghafi/Application_of_R_in_RemoteSensing.git)
-This project illustrates how to read, subset, and process a Sentinel-2 multispectral image while analyzing the dynamics of vegetation in R.
+<p align="justify">This project illustrates how to read, subset, and process a Sentinel-2 multispectral image while analyzing the dynamics of vegetation in R.</p>

 ### (2) Extracting Brightness Temperature from Level 3 SMOS (NetCDF Files) Using Python for Specific Coordinates
 [View](https://github.com/MostafaSaghafi/Level3_SMOS_Brightness_Temperature.git)